naynanai/nay-project/README.md

 What I did:

-# Created gibhub account a linked it to my local project
+# Gibhub account created
+# Repository created
+# Maven project created in Intellij
+# Adding the project to my repository in GitHub using the command line
+# First commit
+# Added Junit & Selenium dependencies in project